Enquire to get Christiana Figueres' fees and availabilty for you next event

 She is Founding Partner of Global Optimism and the convener of Mission 2020, a global initiative that seeks to ensure the world bends the curve on greenhouse gas emissions by 2020 in order to protect the most vulnerable from the worst impacts of climate change and usher in an era of stability and prosperity.

 She has a long trajectory in the field of global climate change, having been a member of the Costa Rican negotiating team 1995-2009, and having played a number of key roles in the governance of the UNFCCC before formally joining the secretariat.

-She started her life of public service as Minister Counselor at the Embassy of Costa Rica in Bonn, Germany in 1982.
-Moving to the USA, Christiana Figueres was Director of Renewable Energy in the Americas (REIA) and in 1995 founded the non-profit Center for Sustainable Development of the Americas (CSDA) which she directed for eight years.
+Christiana Figueres started her life of public service as Minister Counselor at the Embassy of Costa Rica in Bonn, Germany in 1982.
+Moving to the USA, she was Director of Renewable Energy in the Americas (REIA) and in 1995 founded the non-profit Center for Sustainable Development of the Americas (CSDA) which she directed for eight years.